From R200 vouchers and free upgrades, drive away with more value adds

 The culture of skateboarding has grown monumentally over the years and has made a huge impact on the city.
 The Gardens Skate Park stands testament to how people from all walks of life can have fun and grow together through an activity such as skateboarding.

-Hout Bay has heard the city’s calls for more youth development and recreational spaces and the suburb could not have responded in a cooler fashion than by planning a skatepark.
+Hout Bay has heard the city’s calls for more youth development and recreational spaces and the suburb could not have responded in a cooler fashion than by building a skatepark.

 WHY HOUT BAY?